Kyle Higashioka Preview, Player Props: Yankees vs. Nationals

-The New York Yankees, including Kyle Higashioka (.357 on-base percentage in past 10 games, 85 points above season-long percentage), take on starting pitcher Josiah Gray and the Washington Nationals at Yankee Stadium, Tuesday at 7:05 PM ET.
+On Wednesday, Kyle Higashioka (.520 slugging percentage in past 10 games, including two home runs) and the New York Yankees play the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
+First pitch is at 7:05 PM ET.

-In his most recent game, he hit a home run while going 1-for-2 against the Red Sox.
+He notched a home run while going 1-for-2 in his previous game against the Red Sox.

 Kyle Higashioka Game Info & Props vs. the Nationals